Tribler/trustchain-superapp/detoks-engine/README.md

 - [Adding your own app to the TrustChain Super App](doc/AppTutorial.md)

+## Implementation

+The core of the application is the CommunityAdapter.kt file.
+Here all communication over the TrustChainCommunity is handled.
+The following functions are all public and can be used by anyone that wants to use our implementation:

+_sendTokens_: This function takes an integer and a peer as arguments.
+It then sends a number of tokens equal to that integer to the specified peer.

+_injectTokens_: This function takes a list of tokens as an argument and adds a new token to it.
+In other words, this function handles token generation.

+_setReceiveTransactionHandler_: This function takes a handler as an argument and makes sure that this handler gets called for every transaction that is received.

+_setReceiveAgreementHandler_: This function takes a handler as an argument and makes sure that this handler gets called for every agreement that is received.

+_getPeers_: This function returns a list of all currently available peers that you can communicate with.

+_getTokens_: This function returns a list of all your available tokens.

 ## Build

 If you want to build an APK, run the following command: